SM Spirituality Media

 Dhikr and the practice of remembrance

-The central Sufi practice is dhikr — the repeated invocation of one of the names of God, sometimes silently, sometimes aloud, sometimes accompanied by movement and breath.
-The mechanism is identical to mantra practice in Hindu yoga and to the Jesus Prayer in Eastern Orthodox Christianity: a single phrase repeated until the mind, then the body, then the felt sense of self, are saturated with it.
-The fruit, in classical Sufi description, is fanāʾ — annihilation of the self in God — followed by baqāʾ — abiding in God.
+The central Sufi practice is dhikr, the repeated invocation of one of the names of God.
+It is performed sometimes silently, sometimes aloud, sometimes with movement and breath.
+The mechanism resembles mantra practice in Hindu yoga§ and the Jesus Prayer in Eastern Orthodox Christianity§.
+A single phrase is repeated until the mind, then the body, then the felt sense of self are saturated with it.
+The fruit, in classical Sufi description, is fanāʾ, the annihilation of the self in God.
+Fanāʾ is followed by baqāʾ, abiding in God.

 The poets